Testkube Architecture

 The below diagrams explain this architecture using C4 diagrams - please don't hesitate to reach out on our Slack if you have questions.

-Also check out the Deployment Architectures document for more details on how Testkube can be deployed, and the Workflow Architecture document for an overview of how the Workflow engine works.
+Also check out the Installation Overview document for more details on how Testkube can be deployed, and the Workflow Architecture document for an overview of how the Workflow engine works.

 Context